wp-plugins/shortcodes-pro/readme.txt

 http://www.mattvarone.com/featured-content/shortcodes-pro/

-Would you like to help translate the plugin into more langauges?
+Would you like to help translate the plugin into more languages?
 [Contact Matt](http://www.mattvarone.com/contact/ "Contact Matt").

 == Installation ==